Parental Alienation Awareness Organization

 Early signs of parental alienation include:

-• Children perceive one parent as causing financial problems of the
+• Children perceive one parent as causing financial problems of the other parent;

 • Children appear to have knowledge of details relating to the legal aspects of the divorce or separation;